Sára Bejlek: 2023: Australian and French Open debuts

 At 16, as the second-youngest player in the top 200, she made her debut at the Australian Open.
 She lost to her compatriot Barbora Krejčíková in the first round.
 In early April, she reached her first final of the year, the $60k tournament in Split, but lost to Tara Würth.

 A month later, she made her qualifying debut at the WTA 1000 tournament at the Italian Open.
 In the first round of qualifying, she triumphed with losing only three games.
 Still, she failed to qualify, after losing in the following round of qualifying.
-Next destination was the French Open where she passed qualifying without losing a set, to reach the main draw at Roland Garros for the first time.
+Next destination was the French Open where she qualified without losing a set, to reach the main draw at Roland Garros for the first time.
 Like the previous two major main-draw appearances, she lost in the first round, this time to Kamilla Rakhimova.

 After failing in Wimbledon in qualifying, she reached another $60k final in the Hague but lost it to Arantxa Rus.
 Two weeks later, she finally won her first title of the year, at the $25k event in Pärnu, Estonia.
 In early September, she reached her third $60k final of the year in the Czech Republic, at the Prague Open, but again finished runner-up.

 Bejlek won her first WTA 125 title at the Copa Colina in Chile on 19 November, defeating Diane Parry in the final.